John Waldron (lawyer)

 John J. Waldron is an American lawyer based in Allentown, Pennsylvania and is best known for his work as a criminal defense attorney.
 His notable clients have included Robert Durst, Jamie Silvonek, George Juno, and James Alan Austin.
 He is known for his role during the Katheryn Deprill 'Burger King Baby' reunification case and for his representation of Stacey Esterly during the Kevin Esterly/Amy Yu affair.
 He is a founding partner at Huber, Waldron & Williams, a Lehigh Valley law firm, and a past board member of the Pennsylvania Association of Criminal Defense Lawyers.

-Education
+Early life

 Waldron earned his undergraduate degree from La Salle University in 1978, where he finished magna cum laude.
 He obtained his Juris Doctor from Villanova University in 1982.

 Legal career

 Waldron was admitted to the State Bar of Pennsylvania in 1984.
 After his admittance to the bar he worked as a prosecutor in Lehigh County under current Pennsylvania Superior Court Judge William H. Platt, who was the District Attorney at the time.
 In 1987 he cofounded Huber & Waldron with James T. Huber.
 The firm specializes in White Collar Criminal Defense, Homicide and Narcotic cases, Commercial Litigation, and Wrongful Death cases.